Litigation through the courts is one way of resolving insurance disputes, but it is often costly and time consuming.

 A recommendation is a preliminary decision on the merits.
 AFCA will ask the parties to consider accepting the recommendation.
 Parties have 30 days to agree on the recommendation.

-A Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. is not bound to accept AFCA’s determination.
+A consumer is not bound to accept AFCA’s determination.
 However, if a consumer wishes to accept a determination, they must inform AFCA and the financial services provider within 30 days.
 Financial services providers are bound by AFCA’s determinations.

-Small claims are heard in VCAT’s Civil Claims List (see ‘Small claims: VCAT’s Civil Claims List’ in Chapter 7.4: Taking action as a consumer).
+Small claims are heard by the Victorian Civil and Administrative Tribunal (VCAT) (see ‘Small claims: VCAT’s Civil Claims List’ in Chapter 7.4: Taking action as a consumer).

 VCAT offers a simple and inexpensive way for policyholders to resolve disputes.
-It may not hear a claim that has already been taken to An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate..
+It may not hear a claim that has already been taken to court.

-VCAT will arrange for a The time and place at which a court or tribunal hears the parties argue their case and makes a decision. of the policyholder’s dispute.
+VCAT will arrange for a hearing of the policyholder’s dispute.
 Policyholders may seek legal help to prepare themselves for the hearing.
-In small claims, the policyholder (and insurer) cannot have a lawyer A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. for them at the hearing but may be represented by a friend or by a worker from a community organisation.
-Contact VCAT for more information (see ‘Contacts’ at the end of this chapter).
+In small claims, the policyholder (and insurer) cannot have a lawyer act for them at the hearing but may be represented by a friend or by a worker from a community organisation.